This post is also available in: Español (Spanish)

 El Escorial – Just 45 minutes from Madrid to the northwest is the famous city of San Lorenzo del Escorial.
 The city is known for its massive monastery and palace complex built in the 1600’s.
 To this date, it’s the burial grounds for 4 centuries of Spanish Royalty.
 Book tour →

 Barcelona – Believe or not, you can actually do a day trip from Madrid to Barcelona.
-Thanks to the AVE, Spain's high speed train, you can travel between the two cities in just over two hours one way.
+Thanks to the AVE, OUIGO and Avlo, Spain's high-speed trains, you can travel between the two cities in just over two hours one way.
 If you don't have time for a full visit to Barcelona, but you don't want to miss the highlights, check out this tour which gives you the opportunity to make Barcelona a day trip from Madrid.

 What interests you most about Madrid?
 Would you consider visiting?
 Let us know in the comments below!